openmc-dev/openmc/docs/source/usersguide/input.rst

   :id:
     A unique integer that can be used to identify the lattice.

-  :label:
+  :name:
-    An optional string label to identify the lattice in summary output files.
+    An optional string name to identify the lattice in summary output files.
 This string is limited to 52 characters for formatting purposes.

     *Default*: ""